csteinmetz1/flowEQ/README.md

 ## Setup

-Pre-compiled binaries are available on my [website](https://christiansteinmetz.com).
+Pre-compiled binaries are available on the [project website](http://flowEQ.ml).
 Just download the one for your platform and add it to the system directory designed for audio plugins.
 Restarting your DAW or forcing it to re-scan the audio plugin directories should make it appear.

 Skip over to the [Controls](#controls) section to learn how to use the plugin.